Characterization of Low Light Performance of a CMOS sensor for Ultraviolet Astronomical Applications: Performance

-Figure~\ref{fig:CRDistributions} shows the charge distribution for all events and just multi pixel events for comparison.
-We observe that single pixel events produce excess counts near the minimum charge deposition, suggesting that this is due to some pixels having sufficient Random Telegraph Noise (RTN) to exceed the CR detection threshold.
-We assume the multi-pixel event distribution is the true distribution, and will return to masking pixels with excess RTN later.
+Figure~\ref{fig:CRDistributions} shows the charge distribution for all events and just multi-pixel events for comparison.
+We observe excess counts near the minimum charge deposition, suggesting that this is due to some pixels having sufficient Random Telegraph Noise (RTN) to exceed the CR detection threshold.
+We assume the multi-pixel event distribution is the true distribution, and will return to masking pixels with excess RTN in a future work.
 The modal value of the multi-pixel charge distribution is 175\,$\elec$/pixel with estimated width 309\,$\elec$/pixel.

 98\% of cosmic rays are expected to be muons which create linear tracks with known deposition rate[\citenum{groom2002cosmic}].
 To measure this deposition rate, we plotted the total charge deposited versus track length.
 This was measured in pixels, and thus is projected onto two dimensions rather than being the true three dimensional track length for each event.
 The contribution of device thickness is significant only for track lengths less than $\sim100\,\mathrm{\mu} \mathrm{m}$.
-Figure \ref{fig:ChargeTrackLength} shows an average $70\,\elec/\mathrm{\mu} \mathrm{m}$ charge deposition rate in the longest tracks region ($>100\mathrm{\mu} \mathrm{m}$), which is higher than the $27\,\elec/\mathrm{\mu} \mathrm{m}$ reported in [\citenum{groom2002cosmic}] for comparably thin silicon, but very similar to deposition rate measured with thick CCDs.
+Figure \ref{fig:ChargeTrackLength} shows an average $66\,\elec/\mathrm{\mu} \mathrm{m}$ charge deposition rate in the longest tracks region ($>100\mathrm{\mu} \mathrm{m}$), which is higher than the $27\,\elec/\mathrm{\mu} \mathrm{m}$ reported in [\citenum{groom2002cosmic}] for comparably thin silicon, but very similar to deposition rate measured with thick CCDs.